Sender domain policy FAQs

 • You can provide SMTP credentials for any email address you wish to send FROM.

-• This is the recommended way to send email in a webform.
+• This is the recommended way to send email in a form.

 Emails should not be sent with a FROM address hosted somewhere else.
 For example: